NHSLeadership/nightingale-2-0/README.md

 # Nightingale 2.0.5
 #### *A WordPress theme for the NHS, based on the NHS.UK frontend library.*
+:exclamation: Updates to 2.0.7 will make the header region revert to standard wordpress values.
+If updating your theme, please pay particular attention to the site identity and header regions of the theme customiser before making your site live.

 :exclamation: This is a production ready release, with the caveat that any issues should be reported as an issue on this repo for quick action.